arikan/civic-data-solidarity/README.md

 **Communication Protocol**: A system of rules that allow multiple entities of a communications system to transmit information.
 The protocol defines the rules syntax, semantics and synchronization of communication and possible error recovery methods.[2](https://en.wikipedia.org/wiki/Communication_protocol)

-**Protocol for civic data solidarity**: A schema for structuring data about civil society issues in order to facilitate its interoperation among civil society projects and tools.
+**Protocol for civic data solidarity**: A schema for structuring data about civil society issues in order to facilitate data interoperation among civil society projects and tools.